 - Ground ginger: ground ginger is much more potent than fresh, so use a small amount first

 - Galanga: another type of rhizome, galanga has a citrusy flavor but depending on the dish, this may not be a good substitute

 Other names: Japanese hot mustard

 Karashi is a spice consisting of crushed mustard seeds of Brassica juncea and horseradish.
 The mustard yellow paste has a fiery kick than regular yellow mustard and will make your nose tingle like wasabi.
-You can find it sold in tubes or in powdered form.
-It’s used as a condiment for many Japanese dishes such as oden, gyoza, natto, and tonkatsu.
-It’s also a pickling agent in karashizuke, a karashi and sake lees-based tsukemono.
+You can find it sold in tubes or powdered form.
+It’s a condiment for many Japanese dishes such as oden, gyoza, natto, and tonkatsu.
+It’s also a pickling agent in karashizuke, a karashi, and sake lees-based tsukemono.

 - English mustard, Chinese hot mustard